Asian stocks follow Wall St down after Fed inflation report

 The U.S. central bank has hiked its benchmark lending rate twice this year by 0.75 percentage points, triple its usual margin.
 Forecasters say another hike of the same size is possible at the Fed's September meeting, though the likelihood has declined as data show the economy weakening.

-In energy markets, benchmark U.S. crude rose 8 cents to $88.19 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude rose 3 cents to $88.14 per barrel in electronic trading on the New York Mercantile Exchange.
 It jumped $1.58 to $88.11 on Wednesday.
-Brent crude, the price basis for international trading, gained 11 cents to $93.76 per barrel in London.
+Brent crude, the price basis for international trading, gained 1 cent to $93.66 per barrel in London.
 It surged $1.31 the previous session to $93.65.